What You Should Know About Daddy Issues

 Father abandonment issues on daughters can cause a lifetime of problems if not addressed.
-The first step to dealing with these issues is acknowledgement.
+The first step in dealing with these issues is acknowledgment.
 Other ways of addressing these are,

-- Break down your daddy issues to small chunks and attack one issue at a time.
+- Break down your daddy issues into small chunks and attack one issue at a time.

-- Thereafter, adopt affirmations that you can identify with and use daily.
+- After that, adopt affirmations that you can identify with and use daily in life.

-- If you have experienced the issues for a while, it may be time to seek a therapist or qualified counsellors help.
+- If you have experienced the issues for a while, it may be time to seek a therapist or qualified counselors help.

 And please remember that the majority of people young and old have “Daddy Issues”.
 You are not alone.
-Once you address these you will know yourself better and have better understanding for others as well.
+Once you address these you will know yourself better and have a better understanding of other people’s life and your relationship with others as well.